imperium galactica cheats

 Research

 You only have 6 planets, when you reach the rank of Commander.
-This sucks,

-because you can only have 1 research facility on each planet, and each invention requires you to have a set number of research facilities before
+because you can only have 1 research facility on each

 you can research them.
-Since there are 5 kinds of facilities, this can be
+Since there are 5 kinds of facilities,

 a tough decision.